-Do I need to submit an Art Supplement (SlideRoom), even if I am auditioning in-person?
+Do I need to submit a Creative Supplement even if I am auditioning in-person?

 Yes.
-All prospective applicants to the Hall-Musco Conservatory of Music (whether auditioning in-person or via audition upload) must submit an Art Supplement via SlideRoom, http://chapman.slideroom.com.
-Students will be asked general questions, answer a music questionnaire and add supplemental documents (writing sample, headshot, etc.) as required per academic program.
-Please refer to the individual “Apply” pages for detailed admission requirements for each program.
+Any student who wants to be a Music major (whether auditioning in-person or via audition upload) must submit the Creative Supplement, go.chapman.edu/apply.
+Students will be asked general questions, answer a music questionnaire and add supplemental documents (writing sample, letter of recommendation, etc.) as required per academic program.
+Please refer to the individual “Apply” page for detailed admission requirements for the Hall-Musco Conservatory of Music.

 What are the fees to apply?

 There is no fee to audition for the William D. Hall and Marybelle and Sebastian P. Musco Conservatory of Music.
-There is an application fee associated with applying to Chapman University (The Common Application) and a $10 Art Supplement fee which is paid online via SlideRoom when you submit your audition materials/information.
+There is an application fee associated with applying to Chapman University (The Common Application).
 Please visit Admission Info & our "Apply" pages for more information on each degree program.

 Will an accompanist be provided for the audition?